-Clara Olivares, a Franco-Spanish composer, was born in Strasbourg in 1993.
+Clara Olivares, a Franco-Spanish composer, was born in Strasbourg in 1993 based in Paris.

 After studying the piano at the Conservatory of Strasbourg, she entered the composition curriculum with Mark André in 2011, where she continued studying with Philippe Manoury, Daniel D’Adamo, Thierry Blondeau and Annette Schlüntz.
-She also received advice from Chaya Czernowin, Philippe Schoeller and Alberto Posadas.
+She also received advice from Philippe Schoeller.

 She holds a Master’s degree in composition from the Académie Supérieure de Musique in Strasbourg and a Bachelor degree in musicology from the Sorbonne University, as well as a Diploma of Musical Studies in Piano and Chamber Music.
 She holds a PhD of musical composition since 2021 from the University of California at Berkeley (USA), under Franck Bedrossian, Carmine Cella, Ed Campion and Ken Ueno.

 At 23, she wrote her first opera, Mary, for which she obtained an « aide à la création » from the Ministry of Culture.
 It was premiered in 2017 by the Ensemble XXI.n.

 Her music has been performed in the United States (San Francisco, Los Angeles, Berkeley), in Finland, in France (Strasbourg, Paris, Nice, Pigna, Nancy…) in Spain (Madrid, Valencia, Badajoz, Alicante, Bilbao), in Germany, Brazil, Venezuela and Luxembourg.
-It has been broadcast on the radio (France Musique, Radio Accent 4, RCF, Radio Nacional de España, Radio MDR Figaro), and two of her compositions are published by Editions Alphonse Leduc and Editions Accordinova.
+It was broadcast on the radio (France Musique, Radio Accent 4, RCF, Radio Nacional de España, Radio MDR Figaro).
+Several of her pieces (pedagogical) are published by Editions Alphonse Leduc and Editions Accordinova.
 These same pieces were scheduled for the Artistic Competition of Epinal in 2016 and for the end-of-year exams of the Conservatoire Régional de Paris in 2019.